UPTEC-F-23065/McPUFF/README.md

 The TMC method requires a large number of simulations to be performed in order to reduce the statistical error and in order to decrease the computation time, McPUFF performs multi-thread calculations in parallel.
 Results are stored in an object structure and, in order to free up disc space, files and folders used for the calculation are deleted after each calculation is complete.

 Saves data for param vals etc

+## Examples

+The Python script ' McPUFF_Perturbed_Data.py ' is used to load the results from a previous McPUFF simulation.
+To manage the time required to complete the desired number of perturbed simulations, the McPUFF simulations can be split up into batches, say 10 simulations with 1000 perturbed GEF parameter values in each.
+When analyzing the data, the ' McPUFF_Perturbed_Data.py ' script can then load the pickle files from all batches at once.
+The script will recreate the original object structure with all the simulation results stored in the objects.
+The script also contains an example functions, which can be run from the script ' McPUFF_data_analysis.py '.
+There are two examples included, called ' Correlation_division_Eexc_light_heavy_Single_Parameters() ' and ' Correlation_division_Eexc_light_heavy_TMC() ', which demonstrates how the McPUFF object structure can be navigated to retrieve simulation results from a saved pickle file from a McPUFF ' Single_Parameters ' mode and ' TMC ' mode simulation, respectively.

+There are no examples of Python ' pickle ' files included here, as unknown pickle files are not recommended to be used from a safety point of view.
+(Pickle files can be created using the McPUFF program).

 ## License